pyrylss/Knowledge-Integrated-Reasoning-VQA/README.md

 - The LLaMA model should be placed in the `meta-llama/Llama-2-13b-hf` directory.

 ## 🙌 Thanks & Acknowledgments
-The code in this repository is based on **[Simple](https://github.com/alexandrosXe/A-Simple-Baseline-For-Knowledge-Based-VQA)**, and is extended by fine-tuning a **retriever** to improve the knowledge retrieval process.
-The retrieved knowledge was then incorporated into **caption generation**.
-Additionally, BEiT-3 was fine-tuned for **in-context example selection**.
+The code in this repository is based on [Simple](https://github.com/alexandrosXe/A-Simple-Baseline-For-Knowledge-Based-VQA), and is extended by fine-tuning a retriever to improve the knowledge retrieval process.
+The retrieved knowledge was then incorporated into caption generation.
+Additionally, BEiT-3 was fine-tuned for in-context example selection.

 Many thanks to the authors for making their code publicly available.